cvgmi/NestedGrassmann/README.md

 variance, the projected pointe $\hat{X}$ which is a $(N, m ,p)$ numpy array, and the projection parameters $A$ and $B$.

-An example can be found in `example.ipynb'.
+An example can be found in `example.ipynb`.